SpandanM110/Chatroom/README.md

 bun dev
 ```

-Open [https://chatroom-zutt.onrender.com/](https://chatroom-zutt.onrender.com/) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.